Generic filters

 Is there anything I can do to prevent outbreaks from returning?

 The most effective method to prevent outbreaks from returning is by consulting your clinician about suppressive therapy.
 Suppressive therapy works by keeping the herpes virus dormant within your body.
+You can also maintain a healthy lifestyle and diet which helps keep your immune system healthy and lowers the chances of frequent herpes outbreaks.

 How can Genital Herpes affect me during pregnancy?